-Individual applicants must meet the applicable education, training and experience requirements prescribed by securities legislation and demonstrate knowledge of securities legislation and the securities they recommend.
+Individual applicants must meet the initial proficiency requirements by demonstrating that they have the applicable education, training and experience requirements-prescribed by securities legislation and demonstrate as well as knowledge of securities legislation and the securities they recommend.Registered.
+Once registered, the individuals are required to know the securities that are available for them to purchase and sell for, or recommend to, clients as part of the know your product obligation.
+They should continually update their knowledge and training to keep pace with new securities, services and developments in the industry that are relevant to their business.
+Firms are required to provide training to their registered individuals.

-Registered individuals should continually update their knowledge and training to keep pace with new securities, services and developments in the industry that are relevant to their business.
-See Part 3 of this Companion Policy for more specific guidance on proficiency.
+See Part 3 and section 13.2.1 of this Companion Policy for more specific guidance on proficiency and on the know your product obligation.